-With Lorenz Humbel, the cherry guru from the canton of Aargau, we talked about the sensory significance of different yeasts for fruit brandies.
-The words “spontaneous fermentation” occurred several times.
-These words appear more frequently in the vocabulary of oenophile hipsters in recent years, but rarely in connection with spirits.
+With Lorenz Humbel, the cherry brandy guru from the canton of Aargau, we talked about the sensory significance of different yeasts for fruit brandies.
+The words “spontaneous fermentation” came up several times.
+These words have appeared more frequently in the vocabulary of oenophile hipsters in recent years, but rarely in connection with spirits.

-What sounds new and exciting has been standard not so long ago.
+What sounds new and exciting was the standard not so long ago.
 Nowadays, cultivated yeast is generally used in alcoholic fermentation.
 Fermentation is more stable, controlled and efficient.
 Unexpected results, as with some spontaneous fermentation, are largely avoided, but one loses differentiation and identity.
 Uniform taste is the result.

 Distiller | Stetten, Aargau, Switzerland